Start an Illinois LLC

 LLCs with default tax status are “pass through entities,” which means the business itself doesn’t pay taxes.
 Instead, the tax responsibility passes through to the individual members who will file individual income taxes.
 Some LLCs may have other taxes to consider such as sales tax, or industry specific taxes, so check the Illinois Department of Revenue business page for more information.

-Illinois does allow DBAs, also called trade names.
-Your trade name is any a name your company uses to conduct business that is not listed on your Articles of Organization.
+Illinois does allow DBAs, also called assumed business names.
+Your DBA is any name your company uses to conduct business that is not listed on your Articles of Organization.

-The process to adopt a trade name for your LLC is a little weird in Illinois.
-Tradename registrations are based on 5 year increments and pro-rated accordingly.
+The process to adopt an assumed business name for your LLC is a little weird in Illinois.
+Assumed business name registrations are based on 5 year increments and pro-rated accordingly.
 You can find more information on the IL Secretary of State website, or take the easier route and hire us to obtain your trade name(s) after your LLC is formed through your online account with us.
 Our fee is always $125 plus the state’s filing fee.
 Check out the chart below for detailed pricing:

 Years Ending in… | State Fee |